bruin-data/ingestr/docs/supported-sources/slack.md

 Slack source allows ingesting the following sources into separate tables:

-- `channels`: Retrieves information about all the channels
+- `channels`: Retrieves information about all the channels.
-- `users`: Retrieves information about all the users
+- `users`: Retrieves information about all the users.
-- `messages:chan1,chan2`:mesasges from certain channels
+- `messages:chan1,chan2`: Retrieves messages from specified channels, where chan1 and chan2 represent user-defined channels (e.g: general, memes).
+Multiple channels can be listed.
-- `access_logs`: Retrieves all the access logs
+- `access_logs`: Retrieves all the access logs.

 Use these as `--source-table` parameter in the `ingestr ingest` command.